princyi/IOT-IOE-CISCO-project/README.md

-# IOT-IOE-CISCO-project
+# IOT-IOE-CLOUD-CISCO-Packet Tracer
-IOT - IOE PROJECT - IPS , MODULE CLIENT AND 3G/4G CLIENT IN CISCO PACKET TRACER IOT Related project which is implemented on CISCO PacketTracer
+IOT - IOE PROJECT - IPS , MODULE CLIENT AND 3G/4G CLIENT IN CISCO PACKET TRACER IOT-IOE and cloud technology based project which is implemented on CISCO PacketTracer

  The role of an ISP (Internet Service Provider) in providing the necessary internet connectivity for the IoT/IoE project.
  The function of a modem client, which could be a device that connects to the ISP and enables other devices to access the internet.